Enquire

 Naval History Museum

-Explore Trincomalee's rich maritime heritage at the Maritime and Naval History Museum, a captivating institution established in 2013.
-The museum houses a treasure trove of ancient relics dating back to the era of Marco Polo when Sri Lanka served as a pivotal trading hub in the Indian Ocean.
-Nestled within a two-storey complex adjacent to the historic Fort Frederick, the museum offers profound insights into Trincomalee's significance as a bustling port for traders from the Far East.
+Explore Trincomalee's rich maritime heritage at the Maritime and Naval History Museum, an engaging institution founded in 2013.
+The museum houses a treasure trove of ancient relics dating back to Marco Polo when Sri Lanka was a vital trading hub in the Indian Ocean.
+Located within a two-storey complex beside the historic Fort Frederick, the museum offers profound insights into Trincomalee's significance as a bustling port for traders from the Far East.

 Whale and Dolphin Watching